Tomaubier/CoperniFUS/README.md

 In the quest for a better control and understanding of the mechanisms of ultrasound neuromodulation and neurostimulation, the planning of experiments, evaluation of acoustic parameters via simulations, and post-processing of results often rely on distinct software programs with their own coordinate systems, which greatly complicates the integration, analysis, and interpretation of key information.

-Designed around a unified coordinate system architecture, `CoperniFUS` is built to address this challenge by offering a versatile software platform for planning stereotaxic FUS procedures.
+Designed around a unified coordinate system architecture, `CoperniFUS` is built to address this challenge by offering a versatile software platform for planning stereotaxic focused ultrasound (FUS) procedures.

 Check out the [Documentation](https://copernifus.readthedocs.io/en/latest/) and [step by step tutorial](https://copernifus.readthedocs.io/en/latest/contents/tutorial.html#) to learn more on its usage.